bgmirko/nodejs-nestjs-rest-api/README.md

 or
 "docker-compose up -d"

-2. To enter into docker container with Shell:
+2. Enter to docker container with Shell:

 "docker exec -it nodejs-nestjs-example-api-app-1 sh"